aixoss/aix-puppet/README.md

 ## Usage
 ### Sample of manifest : init.pp
- Some commented samples are provided in ./examples/init.pp, and should be used as a starting point, to customize your ./manifests/init.pp
+ Some commented samples are provided in ./examples/init.pp, and should be used as a starting point, to customize ./manifests/init.pp

 ### Logs
  The Puppet.debug('message') method is used in Puppet framework and as well in aixautomation